Fahad-14/ML_Fruite_Detection/README.md

    - Once the classifier is trained, you can input the path to a new image to predict its fruit category.
    - Ensure that the image format is compatible (e.g., JPEG, PNG).

-Files:
+5.Files:

    - fruit.py: Python script for image classification using SVM.
    - predict.py: Python script for predict the output.

-Usage:
+6.Usage:

    1. Clone or download the repository to your local machine.
    2. Install the required dependencies mentioned in the requirements section.
    3. Prepare your dataset according to the instructions provided.
    4. Run the `fruit.py` script. and then run `predict.py`
    5. Follow the prompts to input the dataset path and path to a new image for prediction.

-Example:
+7.Example:

 ```bash
 $ python fruit.py and `predict.py`